Introduction: 8 AXIS HUMANOID (Leader) ROBOT (Humanoid Robot EP 04) (Angle Reading Robot)

 I am going to build a bunch of robots and make them dance all together at the same time.
 It would be great!

 Step 11: In the Next Episode...

-In the next episode, we will make the slave robot which will move based on the master robot we have built.
+In the next episode, we will make the slave robot that will move based on the leader robot we have built.

-If you have any question, feel free to let me know yours in the comment section below.
+If you have any questions, feel free to let me know yours in the comment section below.